David-VTUK/CKA-StudyGuide/RevisionTopics/04-Storage.md

 # Understand storage classes, persistent volumes

-A StorageClass provides a way for administrators to describe the "classes" of storage they offer.
+A `StorageClass` provides a way for administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
-Kubernetes itself is unopinionated about what classes represent.
+Kubernetes itself is un-opinionated about what classes represent.
 This concept is sometimes called "profiles" in other storage systems.

 An example of a storage class is below: